 Pre-physician assistant students typically obtain a bachelor of science (BS) or a bachelor of arts (BA) degree while completing the requirements for admission to PA programs.
-PA programs do not require nor prefer a particular undergraduate degree.
+PA programs at the master's level do not require nor prefer a particular undergraduate degree.

 How do I apply to physician assistant school?

 Students apply to PA school through a centralized application system called the Centralized Application Service for Physician Assistants (CASPA).
 Similar to the common application for undergraduate school, students can apply to the majority of PA programs through a single application on the CASPA.
 However, there is a handful of programs that do not utilize the CASPA.
 The CASPA application opens in April.